playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-passing-children/index.md

 class ListItemComponent {}
 ```

-Rendering this component will yeild the following DOM elements:
+Rendering this component will yield the following DOM elements:

 ```html
 <list-item></list-item>